fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ### Debugging issues in containers

-> When coding, you most likely end up in a situation where everything is broken.
+> <i>When coding, you most likely end up in a situation where everything is broken.</i>

 > \- Matti Luukkainen